Isac-E-Perez/Numeric/README.md

 ### Results:

+First, I  created the UI (User Interface) for the shiny application with a *fluidPage* layout.

 ![Screen Shot 2021-11-02 at 3 20 10 PM](https://user-images.githubusercontent.com/89553126/139946316-10a285af-3ab5-4487-849b-1b445f25b9fe.png)

+The UI is similar to the ingredients in a recipe.
+So lets list out the ingredients and what they do.

+*sliderInput* constructs a slider widget to let the user select a numeric value from a range.

+*textOutput* displays the code and will later help me print the data.

+Now lets focus on the server.
+The server is the directions in the recipe.
+The ingredients will be used as the directions describes them.

 ![Screen Shot 2021-11-02 at 3 20 28 PM](https://user-images.githubusercontent.com/89553126/139946324-6bcd553c-4568-48bb-9bca-580610c28f00.png)

+So lets list out the directions and what they do.

+First, I created a reactive.
+Reactive expressions let me control which parts of my app update when, which prevents unnecessary computation that can slow down my app.
+In this case, it optimizes the code by having less code written which increases the apps speed.

+*output$product*/*output$product_plus5*/*output$product_plus10* variables are set to *renderText* which is paired with *textOutput*.
+This is because the server side of the code uses a specific render function to wrap the code that is provided.

+In this case, the *renderText* prints a summary of the dataset.

+Each render{Type} function is designed to produce a particular type of output (e.g. text, tables, and plots), and is often paired with a {type}Output function.

+Finally, I write down the code shinyApp(ui, server) which constructs and starts the Shiny application from UI and server.

 **Final Product:**